omidmufeeddm/MozillaLearning-WebLiteracyBadges/Badge Content /Search.md

 ##Task 3 CSS Fonts

-You will use webfonts to create moods and tones on webpages, learning about **coding, composing, designing, and remixing.**
+You will use webfonts to create moods and tones on webpages, learning about **searching, coding, composing, designing, and remixing.**

 **Task**
 * Click the [“Remix”] (https://d157rqmxrxj6ey.cloudfront.net/chadsansing/20997/) button.
 This will open Thimble.
 You'll see a range of custom fonts we used to get you started.